When Do Babies Start Talking?

 The Bottom Line

 Although you may be eagerly awaiting your baby’s first words, it’s best to be patient.
-Like many of your baby’s development milestones, starting to talk doesn’t happen overnight and may not happen when you expect it will.
-Eventually your little one will surprise you with those first baby words, and before you know it, he or she will be talking and asking questions as a way of exploring the world in a whole new way.
-In fact, speech will soon be such a big part of your child’s personality that later you may find it hard to imagine what it was like before he or she could talk.
+Like many of your baby’s development milestones, starting to talk doesn’t happen overnight and may not happen when you expect it to.
+Eventually, your little one will surprise you with those first baby words, and before you know it, they will be talking and asking questions as a way of exploring the world in a whole new way.
+In fact, speech will soon be such a big part of your child’s personality that later you may find it hard to imagine what it was like before they could talk.
+Discover more about your little one’s development milestones, such as their first smile and more.
+And before they start talking, why not try your hand at baby sign language!

 Cookie Consent